dittonetwork/sdk-js/ARCHITECTURE.md

 # Architecture

-This document describes the high-level architecture of Ditto Network JS SDK.
+This document describes the high-level architecture of the Ditto Network JS SDK.

-> [!WARNING]
-> HERE IS THE VERSION OF THE ARCHITECTURE THAT WAS DESIGNED.
-HOWEVER, THE ACTUAL IMPLEMENTATION ARE DIFFERENT.
-SO WE'LL JUST SAVE IT FOR A WHILE AND SYNCHRONIZE IT WITH THE REAL IMPLEMENTATION LATER.

 ## Workflow Configuration Specification